According to Google, “Fast and optimized pages lead to higher visitor engagement, retention, and conversions.”

 Then, I found WP Rocket.
 It does everything I listed in the bullets points above, except a content delivery network and configuration is easy.
 It’s not free, but it’s well worth the money.

-After researching this plugin extensively, I decide to give it a try on a few of the over 100 websites I manage.
+After researching this plugin extensively, I decided to give it a try on a few of the over 100 websites I manage.
 I tested the page speed against WP Super Cache which was what I had installed on these sites.
 It took me less than five minutes to configure WP Rocket on each site and the speed increased from 30% to over 100% on them.
 I have since purchased a Developer’s license and installed WP Rocket on every site I manage and/or host.